Get treatment for your mental health needs.

 It is understandable that some feel anxious about taking psychiatric medication.
 If you have questions or concerns after your initial appointment, you may text me using a HIPAA-compliant app registered to this office.

 The first follow up appointment after your initial appointment is usually 1-4 weeks later.
-Standard follow up appointments are up to 30 minutes.
-If stable and doing well, follow up appointments may be shorter (15 minutes) if you would like and scheduled every few months, for as long as you need treatment.
+Standard follow up appointments are 30-60 minutes.
+If stable and doing well, follow up appointments may be scheduled every few months, for as long as you need treatment.
 If you prefer more time, we can schedule you for an extended, 1 hour follow up appointment.

 Policies